dan-bart/Can-Reddit-predict-stock-volume/README.md

 ```
 │   daily_scraper.py                          #runs Extractor daily and saves the output in destined folder
 │   README.md
+|   presentation.ipynb                        #Main output of our project.
+Observe whether Reddit is able to predict stock movement.
 │
 ├───data
 │   │   credentials.json                      #our Reddit credentials (dev-enabled account created for this project)